Uretiti Beach: Name

 The name Uretiti dates to before the British colonization of New Zealand.
 DOC consulted with the local Patuharakeke hapū before setting the official names of the reserves, but were given no advice on the meaning of Uretiti.
 In Māori, ure means "penis", and titi means "peg" or "to poke".

 It is also local belief that the area was named after the breeding ground of the titi bird, also known as muttonbird or Sooty shearwater.
 The translation of ure insinuates the meaning of breeding ground, instead of the direct translation.

 Physical geography

 Uretiti Beach faces almost due east into Bream Bay.
 Its northern and southern extremities are defined by DOC boundaries rather than topographical features; it shades into Ruakākā Beach adjacent to Ruakākā township at the northern end, and into the Waipu Wildlife Refuge near Waipu town at the southern end.
 The stretch of beach thus defined is approximately 5 km long.
-Northeast of Ruakākā, Bream Bay ends at Marsden Point, marking the mouth of Whangarei Harbour.
+Northeast of Ruakākā, Bream Bay ends at Marsden Point, marking the mouth of Whangārei Harbour.
 Southeast of Waipu town are further beaches including Waipu Cove and Langs Beach before the Bay ends at Bream Tail.
 The Hen and Chicken Islands lie approximately 25 km offshore to the east.